luickk/covidIsolate/README.md

 ### Signing

 The signing offers multiple mandatory advantages on the efficiency/ perfomance side, because, the encrypted cIds can be grouped by one public key.
 Which means that not every cIds of an infected user has to be published(uploaded to a central instance, so other useres can check their infection status), but only their public Key.
 Sadly, there is a tradeoff in privacy, because once the public key is published, users can be tracked, and potentially discriminated based up on their infection status since signing allows to group signatures by their public keys.
-**This privacy flaw can only be prohibited if every users has at all times the option to change his identity (respectively all his identifiers such as private/public key and ID) and his key pair rotates every x amount of times(Ideally every two weeks, so only two public keys have to be published in the case of an infection, to guarantee a valid two week infection status check).**
+**This privacy flaw can only be prohibited if every users has at all times the option to change his identity (respectively all his identifiers such as private/public key and ID) and his key pair rotates every infection time cycle(to guarantee a valid infection status check for the time an infected was infectious).**

 ##### Central infection status check